dinosd/ArduinoAnalogButtons/README.md

 2. Copy the contents of the zip file into the above folder

-If you are missing digital inputs for buttons then you may need another approach.

-USE ANALOG Input with some resistors

 Schema for connections

 //    5V -----[Button]-------- [Resistor] ----------------- ANALOG PIN   --------- [Pulldown Resistor] ------- GROUND